Learning in America’s University City

 Day Four – Harvard University

-During the morning, we continue our different academic courses, taking our classes outside to engage with the different communities around us.
+During the morning, we engage in a workshop with faculty members from a local university, providing students with a realistic “benchmark” for what awaits them in college.
 In the afternoon, interested students are taken on a tour of the MIT and Boston University campuses.